jagill/zola-test/content/pages/about.md

-I write these guides for the "[Journeyman](https://en.wikipedia.org/wiki/Journeyman)" audience: people who know how and why to use a tool, but want a deeper understanding about a particular aspect.
+I write these guides for the "[Journeyman](https://en.wikipedia.org/wiki/Journeyman)" audience: people who know how and why to use something, but want a deeper understanding about a particular aspect.
 Developing a mental model of how a tool works (even simplified!) allows one to reason through novel scenarios and find more effective and efficient solutions.
 In these articles, I'll explore aspects of some tools I use, building up these types of mental models.